abdul-raouf/Person-Tracker-with-Face-Recognition/README.md

-# Face Recognition and Person Tracking System
+# Person Tracker with Face Recognition

-This repository contains a Python-based implementation for real-time person tracking and face recognition using a combination of YOLOv8 for object detection and InsightFace for face recognition.
+This repository contains a Python-based implementation for real-time person tracking and face recognition using a combination of YOLOv11 for person detection and InsightFace for face recognition.
 The system uses threading for efficient logging and frame-saving, and it tracks known and unknown individuals in a video stream.

 ---